francoameri/home-lab/v2/README.md

 | GUEST (VLAN 50) | Guest devices, isolated | 192.168.150.0/24, gateway `.254` | Explicit isolation rule blocks all RFC1918 destinations; internet-only. |
 | IOT (VLAN 40) | Wi-Fi casting devices | 192.168.140.0/24, gateway `.254` | Live — has its own full outbound ruleset (DNS/NTP/internet), not just inbound casting passes from TRUSTED/GUEST. |

+> **Why it matters:** router-on-a-stick over a single trunk, with one dedicated firewall doing all inter-VLAN routing, is the same topology pattern used in small-to-mid enterprise branch networks before a company's traffic volume justifies dedicated core switching — it's a legitimate production pattern at this scale, not a simplification unique to home labs.

-**Switch:** Ubiquiti UniFi Switch Lite 16 PoE (layer 2 only — all inter-VLAN routing happens on OPNsense, router-on-a-stick over a single trunk), adopted into a self-hosted UniFi OS Server running on Proxmox.
+**Switch:** Ubiquiti USW-Lite-16-PoE (layer 2 only — all inter-VLAN routing happens on OPNsense), adopted into a self-hosted UniFi OS Server running on Proxmox. **AP:** Ubiquiti U7 Lite, broadcasting the TRUSTED, GUEST, and IoT SSIDs.
+Full port-profile and SSID detail in [`unifi.md`](unifi.md).

 **DNS/DHCP:** Pi-hole (`192.168.130.200`) is the primary DNS resolver advertised to every VLAN via DHCP, for network-wide ad/tracker blocking; this firewall's own Unbound is the secondary/fallback resolver per VLAN, so a Pi-hole or Proxmox outage degrades to "no ad-blocking" rather than "no DNS."
 Dnsmasq handles DHCP and authoritative local DNS (`lab.lan`) on a non-standard port.
 Each VLAN interface needs its own DHCP range and its own entry in both Dnsmasq's and Unbound's listener lists — a VLAN with an IP but no DNS resolution is the most common way a segmented network looks "broken" when it's actually just a missed checkbox.
 Full design in [`opnsense.md`](opnsense.md#dns-and-dhcp--a-split-design) and [`pihole.md`](pihole.md).